Simplified Version of the Convention on the Rights of the Child

 Article 29: Aims of education

-Education should foster the development of the child’s personality and talents, preparation for
+Education should foster the development of the child’s personality and talents, preparation for a responsible adult life, respect for human rights as well as the cultural and national values of the child’s country and that of others.

 Article 30: Children of minorities and indigenous children